Murdoch wants to sue more Crikey execs

 “The lateness of the application would, therefore, inevitably, bomb the hearing date,” she told the court.

-Ms Chrysanthou had suggested Murdoch could launch a separate case against Hayward and Beecher but Ms Amato said that would require court permission “because it concerns the same or similar publication as the one in suit”.
+Ms Chrysanthou had suggested Mr Murdoch could launch a separate case against Mr Hayward and Mr Beecher but Ms Amato said that would require court permission “because it concerns the same or similar publication as the one in suit”.

 Meanwhile, the amendment application caused the court to dismiss a hard-fought pre-trial matter over what further questions each side could be forced to answer.

-But the court dismissed both sides’ applications without prejudice, saying each side could revive the matter if Murdoch’s amendment application fails.
+But the court dismissed both sides’ applications without prejudice, saying each side could revive the matter if Mr Murdoch’s amendment application failed.

 Crikey has admitted later using the article in a marketing campaign to attract subscribers.